Operation Minsk

 Operation Mińsk was a military offensive of the Polish Army during the Polish–Soviet War.
 It resulted in the capture of Minsk from the Red Army around 8 August 1919.
 The victory allowed the Polish troops to advance further into Russian-controlled Lithuania and Belarus and thus to present the Bolsheviks with a military fait accompli.
 The main Polish attack was toward Maladzyechna, Minsk, and Polotsk along the railroad lines.
 On 6 August, the Polish Army took over Slutsk and Minsk was taken two days later.
 The Polish units fought under command of General Stanisław Szeptycki.
 Polish control over the railway lines prevented the Russians from bringing in reinforcements.
 By the end of August, the Polish forces had taken Barysaw and Babruysk.

 The main military campaigns of the Polish–Soviet War took place in 1920.

 Background

-In early 1919, the eastern front of the Directorate of Ukraine collapsed, and by spring, the Ukrainian insurrection had failed under attack from all sides, including by the White armies.
+In early 1919, the eastern front of the Directorate of Ukraine collapsed, and by spring, the Ukrainian war of independence had failed under attack from all sides, including by the White armies.
 In the summer of 1919, after the Polish successes in several skirmishes with the Soviet forces, both combatants were engaged on multiple fronts, were near the limits of their capability to wage war against each other and needed time to regroup and to concentrate their forces.

-In June 1919, the Jewish First Guard Battalion from Minsk, at the insistence of its own members, was deployed by the Bolsheviks against the Polish Army, which included the 1st and 2nd Lithuanian–Belarusian Divisions.
+In June 1919, the Jewish 1st Guard Battalion from Minsk, at the insistence of its own members, was deployed by the Bolsheviks against the Polish Army, which included the 1st and 2nd Lithuanian–Belarusian Divisions.
 The Jews had won the first skirmish, which forced the Poles to retreat several kilometers.